 Child Name Change in CA - Information, Petition Service

-1 or both parents can Petition for a Child Name Change, for 1 or more children.
+One or both parents can Petition for a Child Name Change, for one or more children.
 Your Filing must be done correctly for the Superior Court where the child is living now, or for where the child was born in California.
 On this page you can find answers to the most frequently asked questions, about Costs, Time Frames, Courts and Court Forms, etc. Child Name Change Specialists can answer other questions if you don’t see your answers below.
 Only EZ Name Change has Full Service for Child Name Change.

 Getting your Child’s Name Change is a very important event for the growing up years.
 You need to be sure everything is done right the first time.
 We get that.